 8.5 The Knit and Natter Group meet weekly at the newly refurbished Washington Library and Customer Service Centre.
+Meetings are also held at Houghton Library on Wednesday's.
 All items created are donated to charitable causes.
 Most recently the group explored traditional crafts such as hookey and proggy mat making during Heritage Open Days.